 The question had already come up.
 When they decided to make the relationship official, Ryn’s boyfriend asked if he could call them his girlfriend.
 Understandably, Ryn was uncomfortable with him using that word — because they’re not a girl.
-They’re not a boy, either, so “boyfriend” was out, and since the relationship was new, “partner” seemed too formal and intimate.
+They’re not a boy, either, so “boyfriend” was out.
+Because the relationship was so new, “partner” seemed too serious.

 Ultimately, Ryn decided that their boyfriend could just call them “Ryn” — because why not just refer to them with their name?
-Still, the conversation brings up an important point for gender non-conforming people in any kind of relationship — and for people whose gender we can’t possibly know, like children who are too young to express it.
+Still, the conversation brings up an important point for gender non-conforming people in any kind of relationship — and for people whose gender we can’t possibly know.
 The English language may be full of unnecessarily gendered terms — like boyfriend, girlfriend, niece, nephew, uncle, or aunt — but there has to be a gender-neutral way to refer to our loved ones who don’t fit within the gender binary.